go-via/via-plugin-picocss/README.md

 #  ✨ PicoCSS Plugin
 The PicoCSS plugin integrates seamlessly with Via to provide elegant, responsive, and lightweight styling for your components without writing any CSS manually.

+## Learning
+Check out the PicoCSS [documentation](https://picocss.com/docs) for examples and a getting started guide on how to use it.

 ## Example
 ```go
 package main